What is photo cropping?

 However, there are times when we need to shoot wide so that the image can then be cropped closer as desired.
-A perfect example of this is personal branding photography.
+A perfect example of this is personal brand photography.

-Unlike normal portrait photography, a personal branding photographer creates images with enough room around the main subject to enable the client to use the image in various formats in social media: square for Instagram, landscape for Facebook and vertical for Pinterest.
+Unlike normal portrait photography, a personal brand photographer creates images with enough room around the main subject to enable the client to crop the photo to various formats in social media:

-Instagrammers are another good example.
-Their images appear as a square crop most of the time.
-If they don’t have, or have and don’t use, the square crop feature in camera, they should be thinking about leaving space around the subject to crop later so that the photo looks good in their feed.
+On Instagram photos appear as a square crop most of the time.
+If you you’re photographing with Instagram in mind and you don’t have, or have and don’t use, the square crop feature in camera, you should leave space around the subject to crop later so that the photo looks good as a square crop in your feed.

 But it’s not just the online world that uses different crop ratios.
-What about traditional portrait prints?
+What about how to crop photos for traditional portrait prints?
 The most popular small frame size here in the UK is 8×10 inches, which is a 5:4 aspect ratio.
 Yet DSLR cameras shoot in a 3:2 aspect ratio.
-This means that in order to create a print for a frame that is 8×10 inches, instead of 8×12 inches, 2 inches of the image has to be cropped away.
+This means that, in order to create a print for a frame that is 8×10 inches, instead of 8×12 inches, 2 inches of the image has to be cropped away.

 It’s easier to show you what I mean than to explain photo cropping ratios, so here you go.

-The first image show photo cropping at a 3:2 ratio, which is the ratio you get with a DSLR, and the second is a 5:4 ratio, as you would have if you printed it at 8×10 inches.
+The first image shows photo cropping at a 3:2 ratio, which is the ratio you get with a DSLR, and the second is a 5:4 ratio of the same photo, as you would have if you printed it at 8×10 inches.

-There are two ways of thinking about cropping a photo and they’re completely opposite, but there are very good reasons for using both.
+There are two ways of thinking about cropping photos and they’re completely opposite, but there are very good reasons for using both.
 They are:

 - Cropping photos in post processing

-It is easier to plan your composition when you frame a scene in camera.
 At the time that you take the photo you have the greatest choice about what to include and what to exclude.
+It’s easier to plan your composition when you frame a scene in camera.
 After you’ve taken the image you obviously can’t add in what you didn’t capture.
 Well, not without mad Photoshop skills!

 2. Cropping photos in post processing

-The problem comes when you don’t leave enough space around your subject for a pleasing crop.
+As with resizing, the problem with straightening comes when you don’t leave enough space around your subject for a pleasing crop.
 Sometimes straightening the image cuts into the scene and ruins the composition.
 For example, in portraiture, you could end up cropping out a foot.
-(In portrait photography there are strict rules for where to crop a person.)
+(In portrait photography there are strict photo cropping rules for where to crop a person.)

 It’s a tricky situation, because a skew image is not good composition either.
-So, you might have to consider cropping in tighter to a more pleasing composition.
+So, you might have to consider straightening and therefore cropping in tighter for a more pleasing composition.
 Moral of the story – keep an eye on your horizontal lines when taking the photo so that you don’t have to straighten the image when editing.

-If you can’t get close enough to your subject, you can crop the image in post processing so that your subject fills the frame more.
+If you can’t get close enough to your subject when taking the photo, you can crop the image in post processing so that your subject fills the frame more.
 The more you crop an image, however, the more pixels you lose.
 This results in less resolution, which in turn limits how big you can make the image without losing quality.

 Cropping a photo artistically

-I don’t think it is overly dramatic to call cropping an art form, because it is a key element to the composition of the final image.
+I don’t think it’s overly dramatic to call photo cropping an art form, because it’s a key element to the composition of the final image.
 Considered composition is central to meaningful art.

 So, let’s look at four examples of what I mean by cropping a photo artistically.